-- Follow and implement recommendations from the 2008 Haines Junction Community Fuel Abatement Plan. - Promote new housing construction built to FireSmart standards, as per the national standards of Canada publication Fire Resilient planning for Northern Communities. - Establish local FireSmart building codes or best practices for within community.
-(Reference CSA Fire resilient planning for northern communities). - Continue to FireSmart within and adjacent to municipal and First Nation lands.

-- Promote fuel reduction and FireSmart activities on privately owned lands: - a.
+- Follow and implement recommendations from the 2008 Haines Junction Community Fuel Abatement Plan. - Promote new housing construction built to FireSmart standards, as per the national standards of Canada publication Fire Resilient planning for Northern Communities. - Establish local FireSmart building codes or best practices for within community (Reference CSA Fire resilient planning for northern communities). - Continue to implement FireSmart fuel management projects within and adjacent to municipal and First Nation lands. - Promote fuel reduction and FireSmart activities on privately owned lands: - a.
 Conduct free FireSmart assessments for property owners. - b.
 Offer tax incentives to encourage FireSmart clearing by individuals on private property. - c.
-Setup government rebates or loans for homeowners to access to FireSmart their properties or make FireSmart upgrades to their residence - d.
-Communicate the hazard of narrow driveways, inaccessible or limiting access for emergency vehicles to landowners. - e.
-Establish municipal bylaws to address fuel loading within the community. - Improve emergency vehicle access routes within and around town. - Permanent install of sprinklers on exteriors of government buildings. - WFM participation in open houses and offering informational material during public meetings. - In person fire risk education awareness visits to the St Elias School, including FireSmarting education.
+Set up government rebates or loans for homeowners to carry out vegetation management on their properties or make FireSmart upgrades to their residences.

+- d.
+Communicate to landowners the hazard of narrow driveways, including how this can limit or prevent access by emergency vehicles. - e.
+Establish municipal bylaws to address fuel loading within the community. - Improve emergency vehicle access routes within and around town. - Install permanent sprinklers on the exteriors of critical infrastructure and government buildings. - WFM participation in open houses and offering informational material during public meetings. - In-person fire risk education awareness visits to the St. Elias School and the incorporation of FireSmart principles into the curriculum.